gbouras13/plassembler/README.md

 plassembler defaults to 1 thread.

 ```
-usage: plassembler.py [-h] -d DATABASE -l LONGREADS [-1 SHORT_ONE] [-2 SHORT_TWO] [-c CHROMOSOME] [-o OUTDIR] [-m MIN_LENGTH]
+usage: plassembler.py [-h] -d DATABASE [-l LONGREADS] [-1 SHORT_ONE] [-2 SHORT_TWO] [-c CHROMOSOME] [-o OUTDIR] [-m MIN_LENGTH] [-q MIN_QUALITY]
-                      [-t THREADS] [-f] [-r] [-p PREFIX] [-q MIN_QUALITY] [-k] [-V]
+                      [-t THREADS] [-f] [-r] [-p PREFIX] [-s SUBSAMPLE_DEPTH] [-k] [--pacbio_model PACBIO_MODEL] [--no_subsample] [--keep_fastqs]

-plassembler: accurate extra-chromosomal plasmid assembler pipeline for haploid bacterial genomes.
+                      [--keep_chromosome] [--multi_map] [-a] [--input_chromosome INPUT_CHROMOSOME] [--input_plasmids INPUT_PLASMIDS] [-V]

+plassembler: automated bacterial plasmid assembly tool.

 optional arguments:
   -h, --help            show this help message and exit
   -d DATABASE, --database DATABASE
                         Directory of PLSDB database downloaded using install_database.py.
   -l LONGREADS, --longreads LONGREADS
-                        Fastq File of ONT Long Reads.
-Required
+                        Fastq file of long reads.
   -1 SHORT_ONE, --short_one SHORT_ONE
                         R1 short read fastq file.
-Required.
   -2 SHORT_TWO, --short_two SHORT_TWO
                         R2 short read fastq file.
-Required.
   -c CHROMOSOME, --chromosome CHROMOSOME
-                        Approximate chromosome length of bacteria.
+                        Approximate lower-bound chromosome length of bacteria.
                         Defaults to 2500000.
   -o OUTDIR, --outdir OUTDIR
                         Directory to write the output to.
 Defaults to output/
   -m MIN_LENGTH, --min_length MIN_LENGTH
-                        minimum length for long reads for nanofilt.
+                        minimum length for filtering long reads with chopper.
 Defaults to 500.
+  -q MIN_QUALITY, --min_quality MIN_QUALITY
+                        minimum quality for filtering long reads with chopper.
+Defaults to 9.
   -t THREADS, --threads THREADS
-                        Number of threads for flye and unicycler.
+                        Number of threads.
 Defaults to 1.
   -f, --force           Overwrites the output directory.
-  -r, --raw_flag        Use --nano-raw for Flye Guppy FAST reads.
+  -r, --raw_flag        Use --nano-raw for Flye.
+                         Designed for Guppy fast configuration reads.
                         By default, Flye will assume SUP or HAC reads and use --nano-hq
   -p PREFIX, --prefix PREFIX
                         Prefix for output files.
 This is not required
-  -q MIN_QUALITY, --min_quality MIN_QUALITY
+  -s SUBSAMPLE_DEPTH, --subsample_depth SUBSAMPLE_DEPTH
+                        Subsample long-read depth as an integer.
+                        Used combined with the coverage of the chromosome length provided with -c.
-                        minimum quality of long reads for nanofilt.
-Defaults to 9.
+                        Defaults to 30.
   -k, --kmer_mode       Very high quality Nanopore R10.4 and above reads.
                         No short reads required.
 Experimental for now.
+  --pacbio_model PACBIO_MODEL
+                        Pacbio Flye model.
+Must be pacbio-raw, pacbio-corr or pacbio-hifi.
+                        Use pacbio-raw for PacBio regular CLR reads (<20 percent error),
+                        pacbio-corr for PacBio reads that were corrected with other methods (<3 percent error)
+                        or pacbio-hifi for PacBio HiFi reads (<1 percent error).
+  --no_subsample        Turns off long-read sub-sampling.
+                        Recommended if long-read sets have low N50s/N90s,
+                        or are of a difficult-to-assemble species with lots of repeats.
+  --keep_fastqs         Whether you want to keep fastq files containing putative plasmid reads.
+  --keep_chromosome     Whether you want to keep the unpolished Flye chromosome assembly.
+  --multi_map           Whether you want to find and save all multi-map (chromosome and plasmid) reads for downstream analysis.
+                        Will make plassembler slower.
+  -a, --assembled_mode  Activates assembled mode..
+  --input_chromosome INPUT_CHROMOSOME
+                        Input FASTA file consisting of already assembled chromosome with assembled mode.
+                        Must be 1 complete contig.
+  --input_plasmids INPUT_PLASMIDS
+                        Input FASTA file consisting of already assembled plasmids with assembled mode.
+                        Requires FASTQ file input (short only, long only or long + short).
   -V, --version         show plassembler version and exit.
 ```

 # Outputs

-plassembler will output a `_plasmids.fasta` file, which will contain the assembled plasmid sequence(s) in FASTA format (including long and short read copy numbers in the header), and a `_plasmids.gfa` file, which will contain the assembly graph from Unicycler that can be visualised in [Bandage](https://github.com/rrwick/Bandage).
+Plassembler will output a `_plasmids.fasta` file, which will contain the assembled plasmid sequence(s) in FASTA format (including long and short read copy numbers in the header), and a `_plasmids.gfa` file, which will contain the assembly graph from Unicycler that can be visualised in [Bandage](https://github.com/rrwick/Bandage).

-plassembler also outputs a `_copy_number_summary.tsv` file, which gives the estimated copy number for each plasmid, for both short reads and long reads (see this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2) for more details about plasmid copy numbers) and also a `_top_hits_mash_plsdb.tsv` file, which gives each contig's top hit by mash distance in the PLSDB (if there is a hit), along with all its supporting information.
+Plassembler also outputs a `_summary.tsv` file, which gives the estimated copy number for each plasmid, for both short reads and long reads (see this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2) for more details about plasmid copy numbers) and also gives each contig's top hit by mash distance in the PLSDB (if there is a hit), along with all its supporting information.

-If there is no PLSDB hit for a contig, there will be no entry in the `_top_hits_mash_plsdb.tsv` file.

 If plassembler fails to assemble any plasmids at all in `_plasmids.fasta`, all these files will still exist, but will be empty (to ensure plassembler can be easily integrated into workflow managers like Snakemake).